 When traveling abroad, it is also essential to have a valid passport.
 Many travelers don’t realize that most countries apply rules in regard to the passport expiration date.
 For most countries, visitors must have a valid passport for six-months after they plan to arrive at their destination, however this period can vary.
 Either way, if you are planning a trip abroad, always make sure to check the passport validity requirements and the expiry date of your passport.
 This will help avoid unfortunate issues at the airport or at immigration at your destination country.

 Health travel documents are not new to international travel.
 Certain countries have long lasting entry requirements such as yellow fever vaccination certificates, however this was limited to specific countries whereas the COVID-19 travel document entry requirements have been enforced by the majority of countries around the world.
-It has been especially difficult to follow these entry requirements as rules are implemented at a short notice, the vaccination or testing requirements vary from one country to another and often documentation must be presented in specific languages.
-As a result, travelers and airlines are struggling to keep up with these ever-changing requirements.
+Currently, we are seeing a reduction in COVID-19 travel restrictions, however it's still important to check the latest rules before your departure as some might be implemented at a short notice.

-IATA has put in place several solutions such as the IATA Travel Centre to help travelers and the IATA Travel Pass or IATA Timatic Widget to help businesses navigate this ever changing environment.
+IATA has put in place several solutions such as the IATA Travel Centre to help travelers and IATA Timatic Widget to help businesses navigate this ever changing environment.
 The common platform (database) used to verify the latest COVID-19 travel document requirements is IATA Timatic.
-Timatic is powered by human-validated data, meaning a team of immigration specialists checks each update manually with IATA’s Sourcing Network of official sources to make sure the information is correct.
+Timatic is powered by human-validated data, meaning a team of immigration specialists checks each update manually with IATA’s Compliance Requirements Network of official sources to make sure the information is correct.
 An update is only done once one of the 2,000 government or airline officials from the respective country confirms the change.
 The team also verifies conflicting reports and make updates only when they’re 100% sure they’re accurate.

 Flight ticket details, accommodation reservations, car rental confirmation, all are important for your trip.
 Keeping up with all your reservations can be difficult and having copies of your itinerary and reservations with you can make your trip go much smoother.
 It can help sort out any issues during check-in at the airport or hotel and it’s a simple way of helping you keep track of your travel plans.
 You can have these as printed copies or use one of the several Travel Planner apps or tools that you can find online.
-You can even set yourself a reminder for a COVID-19 test that is often required within 72- or 48-hours before departure along with the address of the testing center closest to your hotel.
+You can even set yourself a reminder to do your check-in or to book a taxi to the airport in advance.

 Unforeseen situations can occur and they can be especially stressful when you are abroad.
 That is why travel insurance is important.
 Travel insurance can be summed up in two main categories:

 It is important to have a copy of your travel insurance certificate with you.
 Insurance companies often provide a printer-friendly card or summary that includes emergency contact details which you should always have with you or you can use their mobile app so that you have all the required information at your fingertips.
-With all the interruptions and changes in international travel caused by COVID-19, it’s also recommended to you contact your insurance provider to verify what exactly is covered under your insurance plan.
+It is also recommended to contact your insurance provider to verify what exactly is covered under your insurance plan.

 Since the start of the COVID-19 pandemic several countries have introduced passenger locator forms which must be presented at check-in or at immigration.
 After filling the form, travelers are often provided with a QR code or a reference number.
 Other documents could also be required, that is why it is always important to check what is required for your trip when planning your holiday and ideally verifying the requirements once again closer to your departure date as entry rules and regulations change on a daily basis.